bmallred/PyTron/README.txt

 	PEP008 "Style Guide for Python Code".
 	Pygame documentation.
 	Alec Thomas on the sweet Enum() function found on StackOverflow (I felt I needed enumerations!).

+Running the game:

+Windows

+	Assuming you are running Python 2.7 and it is installed at C:\Python27\ just run the "run.bat" batch file.
+If Python is at a different version or located somewhere else please edit the batch file accordingly.

+Linux (only tested on Ubuntu)

+	Execute the shell script "run.sh".
+This **should** take care of everything.

 Directions: